FRosner/outpourings/docker/blog_post.md

 > "Docker is an open-source project that automates the deployment of applications inside software containers." - *Wikipedia*

-People usually refer to containers when talking about operating-system-level virtualization.
-Operating-system-level virtualization is a method in which the kernel of an operating system allows the existence of multiple isolated application instances.
+People usually refer to containers when talking about operating system level virtualization.
+Operating system level virtualization is a method in which the kernel of an operating system allows the existence of multiple isolated application instances.
 There are many implementations of containers available, one of which is Docker.

 Docker launches containers based off of *images*.
-An image is like a blue print, defining what should be inside the container when it is being created.
+An image is like a blueprint, defining what should be inside the container when it is being created.
 The usual way to define an image is through a *Dockerfile*.
 A Dockerfile contains instructions on how to build your image step by step (don't worry you will understand more about what is going on internally later on).
 The following Dockerfile, for example, will start from an image containing OpenJDK, install Python 3 there, copy the `requirements.txt` inside the image and then install all Python packages from the requirements file.

 ```Docker
 FROM openjdk:8u212-jdk-slim